pair_style lj/charmm/coul/charmm command

 pair_style style args

-- style = lj/charmm/coul/charmm or lj/charmm/coul/charmm/implicit or lj/charmm/coul/long or lj/charmm/coul/msm
+style = lj/charmm/coul/charmm or lj/charmm/coul/charmm/implicit or lj/charmm/coul/long or lj/charmm/coul/msm or lj/charmmfsw/coul/charmmfsh or lj/charmmfsw/coul/long

-The lj/charmm styles compute LJ and Coulombic interactions with an additional switching function S(r) that ramps the energy and force smoothly to zero between an inner and outer cutoff.
-It is a widely used potential in the CHARMM MD code.
+These pair styles compute Lennard Jones (LJ) and Coulombic interactions with additional switching or shifting functions that ramp the energy and/or force smoothly to zero between an inner and outer cutoff.
+They are implementations of the widely used CHARMM force field used in the CHARMM MD code (and others).
 See (MacKerell) for a description of the CHARMM force field.

-Both the LJ and Coulombic terms require an inner and outer cutoff.
+When using the lj/charmm/coul/charmm styles, both the LJ and Coulombic terms require an inner and outer cutoff.
 They can be the same for both formulas or different depending on whether 2 or 4 arguments are used in the pair_style command.
-In each case, the inner cutoff distance must be less than the outer cutoff.
-It it typical to make the difference between the 2 cutoffs about 1.0 Angstrom.
+For the lj/charmmfsw/coul/charmmfsh style, the LJ term requires both an inner and outer cutoff, while the Coulombic term requires only one cutoff.
+If the Coulombic cutoff is not specified (2 instead of 3 arguments), the LJ outer cutoff is used for the Coulombic cutoff.
+In all cases where an inner and outer cutoff are specified, the inner cutoff distance must be less than the outer cutoff.
+It is typical to make the difference between the inner and outer cutoffs about 2.0 Angstroms.

 Style lj/charmm/coul/charmm/implicit computes the same formulas as style lj/charmm/coul/charmm except that an additional 1/r term is included in the Coulombic formula.
 The Coulombic energy thus varies as 1/r^2.
 This is effectively a distance-dependent dielectric term which is a simple model for an implicit solvent with additional screening.
 It is designed for use in a simulation of an unsolvated biomolecule (no explicit water molecules).

-Styles lj/charmm/coul/long and lj/charmm/coul/msm compute the same formulas as style lj/charmm/coul/charmm except that an additional damping factor is applied to the Coulombic term, as described for the lj/cut pair styles.
-Only one Coulombic cutoff is specified for lj/charmm/coul/long and lj/charmm/coul/msm; if only 2 arguments are used in the pair_style command, then the outer LJ cutoff is used as the single Coulombic cutoff.
+Styles lj/charmm/coul/long and lj/charmm/coul/msm compute the same formulas as style lj/charmm/coul/charmm and style lj/charmmfsw/coul/long computes the same formulas as style lj/charmmfsw/coul/charmmfsh, except that an additional damping factor is applied to the Coulombic term, so it can be used in conjunction with the kspace_style command and its ewald or pppm or msm option.
+Only one Coulombic cutoff is specified for these styles; if only 2 arguments are used in the pair_style command, then the outer LJ cutoff is used as the single Coulombic cutoff.
+The Coulombic cutoff specified for these styles means that pairwise interactions within this distance are computed directly; interactions outside that distance are computed in reciprocal space.

 The following coefficients must be defined for each pair of atoms types via the pair_coeff command as in the examples above, or in the data file or restart files read by the read_data or read_restart commands, or by mixing as described below: